bluewaysw/pcgeos/TechDocs/Markdown/Tools/tswatcm.md

 left mouse button to capture text in the main Swat buffer.
 Press the right mouse button to paste the captured text to the Swat prompt line.

-On Linux, Swat enables xterm-compatible mouse reporting so the mouse wheel can scroll the source window.
+On Linux with modern prompt keys enabled (the default), Swat enables xterm-compatible mouse reporting so the mouse wheel can scroll the source window.
 Mouse reporting sends ordinary mouse actions to Swat instead of starting the terminal emulator's native text selection.
 Hold Shift while click-dragging to select terminal text for copying.

+When modern prompt keys are disabled, Swat does not enable Linux mouse reporting.
+Plain click-drag selects terminal text, but the mouse wheel does not scroll the source window.

 + Navigating the Main Buffer
 To scroll the main buffer, use Ctrl-u (up), Ctrl-d (down), Ctrl-y (back one